 Amusingly, I’ve already failed to keep my promise of promoting “genial” films, and it’s only choice #1.
 When I’m sick I always make a trip to the doctor, but you wouldn’t know this particular surgeon to bring joy from the bone-dry tone and swirling sense of nihilist dread seeping through the frames and suffocating everything that walks within.
 For Dr. Strangelove (Or: How I Learned to Stop Worrying and Love the Bomb) doesn’t have a genial bone in its body.
 It’s a vicious, angry little nasty-minded bit of coal for your Christmas morning.
 Were you expecting anything else from the English language’s bleakest director, Stanley Kubrick?
 If he knew the meaning of the word “playful’, it was only in the context of attaching puppet strings to human flesh and moving them around like the devil’s playthings.
 They were his toys, and Dr. Strangelove is him on his Christmas morning with a smirk a mile wide.

-Stanley Kubrick spent a long time lost in the wilderness of The Shining, and perhaps fittingly for the famously meta-textual director, it has a back-story to match its on-screen horrors.
-Most famous is the off-screen feud between Kubrick and the author of the book the film is based off of, Stephen King.
+Stanley Kubrick spent a long time lost in the wilderness of The Shining, and perhaps fittingly for the famously brutal director, it has a back-story to match its on-screen horrors.
+Most famous is the off-screen feud between Kubrick and the author of the book the film is based on, Stephen King.
 King’s voice was becoming increasingly popular when the film was released in 1980; he was on his way to becoming a genuine pop culture phenomenon, and his famous distaste for the film drew much media attention, so much that it threatened to overshadow the film itself.
 Thankfully, Kubrick was an imposing, conniving, controlling maelstrom of a director, the kind of man who, for good or bad, would never release a film that would stand behind its backstory in import.
 Perhaps because of all the tensions surrounding the film’s production, he had no real choice but to up and direct a masterpiece.
 He succeeded.